Table of Contents

 Recommended Oxiracetam dosage is 750 – 1,500 mg per day.
 Divided in two equal doses.
 One dose in the morning, and one in the early afternoon.

 Phenylpiracetam was created by adding a phenyl group to Piracetam by Russian scientists in 1983.
 To boost the physical and mental performance of astronauts during space flight.
 It’s currently used by Russian cosmonauts on the International Space Station.

-And it turns out that Phenylpiracetam is very effective in boosting athletic performance.
+And it turns out that Phenylpiracetam is very effective in boosting athletic performance , such as increasing blood flow.
 It provides significant stimulatory effects and helps you resist cold.
 The World Anti-Doping Agency has banned Phenylpiracetam for athletes in the Olympics and other professional sports.

 Phenylpiracetam increases the density of acetylcholine (ACh), NMDA, GABA and dopamine receptors in the brain.
 More receptors mean more binding sites for neurotransmitters that affect memory formation, cognition, sleep and mood.[v]

 It increases blood flow in the brain which provides more oxygen and nutrients to brain cells boosting alertness, cognition, focus and mood.

 And Phenylpiracetam helps reduce symptoms of anxiety, depression and fear without the type of side affects you get from antidepressants.
 Likely because it increases the density of receptors for acetylcholine (ACh), GABA and NMDA.

 Phenylpiracetam also provides an ‘anti-convulsive’ action in the brain which has been shown to be an effective treatment for epilepsy and other cognitive disorders.